No9/udpipe/README.md

      -f path			        turn on encryption, path=path to key file -v							verbose
-     -t timeout					force udpipe to timeout if no data transfered
+     -t timeout					force udpipe to timeout if no data transfered -i local_ip                server only: specify which local ip to bind the server to

 ### Basic exmple (unencrypted)